ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avalanche-theGraph-index/README.md

 To test the functionality of the just created Subnet, go ahead and add the configuration details to [MetaMask](https://metamask.io/).
-You can create a new metamask account by importing the private key `0x56289e99c94b6912bfc12adc093c9b51124f0dc54ac7a766b2bc5ccf558d8027` and start experiencing with this account.
+You can create a new MetaMask account by importing the private key `0x56289e99c94b6912bfc12adc093c9b51124f0dc54ac7a766b2bc5ccf558d8027` and start experiencing with this account.